1 – Introduction

 5 – Modern Secular Worship Service

-Prior to these Scriptures about the “mark”, the Revelation 13 passage depicts the Earth-Beast (False Prophet) in a “religious” way: “He causeth the earth. . . to worship the first beast”; “he doeth great wonders”; he deceives the world “by means of those miracles” done “in the sight of the beast” by which he is able to create a living, speaking “image of the beast”; and this seems to be how he “causes the earth to worship the first beast” (the Antichrist), through this image that the modern world will worship.
-(13:12-15, KJV)
+Prior to these Scriptures we are studying now about the “mark”, the Revelation 13 passage depicts this Earth-Beast in a “religious” way: “He causeth the earth. . . to worship the first beast”; “he doeth great wonders”; he deceives the world “by means of those miracles” done “in the sight of the beast” by which he is able to create a living, speaking “image of the beast”; and this seems to be how he “causes the earth to worship the first beast” (the Antichrist), through this image that the modern world will worship.
+And for these reasons, the Earth-Beast is later called the “false prophet”.
+(13:12-15, 19:20, 20:10 – KJV)

 Then right after those Scriptures comes the passage about how the False Prophet, this supreme “religious” figure, “causes all. . . to receive a mark” to use for buying and selling.
 (13:16, NKJV) Now why would a religious figure be so concerned about how the world’s economic system is being organized?
-Has the passage of Scripture veered out of the “religious” realm into the “economic” realm?
-More likely, it’s a case of the world’s economic system getting swallowed up into the religious realm; and so, this “mark” actually has a lot to do with worshiping the Beast, which will become the world’s new “religion”.
+Has the passage of Scripture veered inexplicably out of the “religious” realm into the “economic” realm?
+Or is it just a case of the world’s economic system getting swallowed up into the religious realm?
+And so, this “mark” actually has a lot to do with worshiping the Beast, which will become the world’s new “religion”.

 But the “mark” is needed for shopping, and we might wonder, what does it have to do with worshiping the Beast (Antichrist)?
 Well, nothing in a way.
 And that is exactly how the initial description in Revelation 13 portrays it.
 The modern worship system was so different to what the apostle knew that he is not able to connect the two activities of worshiping the beast and receiving the mark.